oSharpey/cyber-obsidian/year-1/CF/CW2/CW2-notes.md

 - Linpeas tells us that the machine is vulnerable to CVE-2021-4043 or PwnKit - a polkit exploit
 - It also says its potentially vulnerable to CVE-2022-2588 however after looking into the CVE it does not seem to work with the kernel the victim box is running
-- We also get the root shadow file which we can crack with john
+- We also see that we are able to read the /etc/shadow file which we can try and crack with john

 ## Priv Esc